knaka/jakefiles-sub/README.md

 # jakelib-sub

-Supposed to be subtree-ed in jakelib/ .
+Supposed to be subtree-ed as jakelib/sub/ .